Professional regulation and discipline

 - Financial advisors

-With our professional advice and guidance, we can mitigate the impact to your career or business before, during and after regulatory investigations.
+With our professional advice and guidance, we can mitigate the impact on your career or business before, during and after regulatory investigations.
 This includes tribunal hearings, appeals and further claims if you have been treated unfairly.

 What happens during a regulatory or disciplinary investigation?